ErikHartman/pepnets/README.md

 # pepnets: clustering linear peptide sequences on protein backbones

+~ The first version of this repo is still under construction ~

 This package clusters linear peptides that are degradation products of proteins based on their sequence.

 ## install